ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 ## Analysis Scripts

 A few scripts we created to do model prediction and further analysis can be found in the analysis folder.
-All scripts are modified on [original github], so please "git clone https://github.com/seqcode/cross-species-domain-adaptation.git" first.

 - model_predict: do model prediction and save predicted values in *.npy.
 - piechart.ipynb: draw piechart for bind prediction for human/mouse datasets respectively.